afrimapr/afrimapr.website/pages/interactive-apps.md

 # _afrimapr_ interactive apps

 We develop interactive apps to facilitate data visualisation using the R package, [Shiny](https://www.shinyapps.io/).
+All applications are open-source and have links to their respective source code.

 Below you can find some demo interactive apps that we have developed for various projects.